List of medical schools in Australia

 Medical education in Australia is provided by the medical schools and faculties of various universities, accreditation for which is provided by the Australian Medical Council (AMC).
 The admission to undergraduate courses requires the University Clinical Aptitude Test (UCAT), and postgraduate medical courses require the Graduate Australian Medical School Admissions Test (GAMSAT) or Medical College Admission Test (MCAT).
 Most medical schools also require an interview, usually in a Multiple Mini Interview (MMI) or panel format.
+Domestic students (e.g. Australian citizens and PRs), instead of applying to each university, must apply to each respective State-level Tertiary Admission Centres (TAC) for admission to all the universities in each target state (6) or territory (2), this is applicable to all the domestic students including those applying within their state of residency, inter-state or overseas-based Australians.